neemiasbsilva/linear-regression-js/readme.md

 ## What is Regression?

-    Regression is analysis is a form of predictive modelling technique which investigates the relationship between a dependent and independent variable
+_Regression is a form of predictive modelling technique which investigates the relationship between a dependent and independent variable_

 ## Undestanding Linear Regression